 The self-contained system is compact, water resistant and automatically connects to your mobile device.
 All data is captured and saved for download & future use by athletes, coaches, and engineers.
 From changing road surface conditions, to dynamic movement of the rider, from power losses during climbs and descents to power gains of drafting, there is limitless potential for the end user.

-The aerodynamic performance of frames, wheels, helmets and other equipment changes significantly with environmental conditions and is also rider dependent.
+The aerodynamic performance of frames, wheels, helmets and other equipment changes are rider-dependant and can vary significantly in different environmental conditions.
 It is a commonly accepted statistic that a rider comprises 75-90% of the resistance experienced.
 AeroLab’s sensor can be used to test and log changes to your equipment and body position.
 Let our algorithms run race course simulations and determine the best combination of equipment to use on race day.